Heron345/infra-wordpress/README.md

  _INFO: Run command in container with `docker exec -it infra-wordpress_${service}_1 command`._

- * Finally open the Wordpress installation panel using `NGINX_SERVER_NAME` and web-browser
+ * Finally open the Wordpress installation panel in web-browser using `NGINX_SERVER_NAME` value as host name

 ## Swith to HTTPS and install systemd service